Star Wars Prop - Base Hacker System

 It took several attempts to work out the wiring I needed to do to get the result I wanted.

-The control panels were started by using what I learned from the prototyping stage, the create in Illustrator cutting guide sheets which were stuck on the panels and used to guid drilling and slit cutting with the Finn Multi Master.
+The control panels were started by using what I learned from the prototyping stage, the create in Illustrator cutting guide sheets which were stuck on the panels and used to guide drilling and slot cutting with the Finn Multi Master.

 Once the holes were cut out of the MDF sheets I created top panels in Solidworks which were then 3D printed, then smoothed with filler and sanded to make mock metal panels to go under buttons and hide the less neat holes and slots.